dsuryd/dotNetify-Elements/DevApp/server/Docs/DropdownList.md

    // Identifies the associated view model property.
    id: PropTypes.string.isRequired,

-   // Disables the field.
+   // Enables the field.
-   disable: PropTypes.bool,
+   enable: PropTypes.bool,

    // Displays the label text horizontally to the left of the field.
    horizontal: PropTypes.bool,